 The goal is to have the most funny or absurd response so that the player that drew the question card selects your card as the answer.

-The cards can be purchased in many ways: large packs for playing at home and smaller expansion packs that are perfect for travel.
+The cards can be purchased in many ways: teeny tiny cards for travel (as seen above, large packs for playing at home, and smaller expansion packs that are also perfect for travel.

 The expansion packs are small enough to fit a few in your carry on or weekender bag!